dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Exception in thread "main" java.lang.NullPointerException: Cannot read the array length because "<local2>" is null
 ```

 Class with `main` method also can be `abstract`.
 The reason, is that we can call `static` methods on `abstract` class.
-Notice that field/method can't be `abstract static`.
+Fields and static methods - can't be `abstract`, only instance methods.
 ```java
 abstract class App {
     abstract void calculate();